 Kinny describes how she can tell if a crop is successful: “We keenly look for the blue bubbles and coppery shine on the surface of the tanks, a sign of a healthy crop.”

 The thick blue mass at the bottom of the tank is then passed through a fine cloth.
-This purifies it, then allows it to be sent on to be boiled and poured into moulds.
-These are the exciting final steps that lead to the indigo being sliced into cakes, as you would receive them if bought from Kinny or here at Indigowares, where we sell them separately or in our Natural Indigo Dye Kits.
+This purifies it, then allows it to be sent on to be reduced down by simmering over a fire and then strained through cotton and allows to stand.
+These are the exciting final steps that lead to the indigo paste that is then set in frames and allowed to dry in the Indian sun.
+Finally being sliced into cakes of roughly 100g in weight, as you would receive them if bought from Kinny or here at Indigowares, where we sell them separately or in our Natural Indigo Dye Kits.

 It’s been a true joy to watch the photos we’ve featured being published from Kinny’s farm.
 We’ll leave you with a beautiful caption from her, that perfectly describes seeing the indigo process all come together…